-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

 Annual homeless student data collection efforts indicate a growing population of youngsters experiencing homelessness in our state.
 The Legislative report required under SSB 6074 has further demonstrated that students experiencing homelessness have lower assessment scores, higher absenteeism rates and other risk indicators associated with an increased possibility of academic failure.
-Further, the challenges caused by COVID and the need for remote learning during the 2020-21 school year resulted in a significant drop in district-level homeless student identification, which continues to be an OSPI priority to ensure identification, enrollment and access for students experiencing homelessness.
-We continue to monitor district data for improvement in identification as districts recover from the COVID shutdown.
+Further, the challenges caused by COVID and the need for remote learning during the 2020-21 school year resulted in a significant drop in district-level homeless student identification, however, with the return to onsite learning, districts are again identifying and reporting homeless numbers similar to pre-pandemic levels.